JanssenProject/jans/docs/admin/auth-server/tokens/openid-userinfo-token.md

 ## Userinfo formatter

-There is a configuration property `userInfoConfiguration` which has a default value of `{'dateFormatterPattern': {'birthdate':'yyyy-MM-dd'}}`.
+There is a configuration property `dateFormatterPatterns` which can be used for format date claims.
+Example: `{'dateFormatterPatterns': {'userinfo':'yyyy-MM-dd'}}`.

 ## Language support